ASUW Shell House: UW Canoe House

 In 1949, the UW crew team transferred its operations to the newly built Conibear Shellhouse.
 The ASUW Shell House became the Canoe House after renovations to the interior.
 George and Cora Leis operated the canoe rental space until 1956; it remained a rental option for UW affiliates until 1972.

+The Washington Yacht Club, UW's Student-run Sailing Club, was established in 1948 and has used part of the Shell House as a storage space for the last 73 years.

 In 1958, the Lake Washington Rowing Club began using the Canoe House to store its boats.
 Six years later, George Pocock relocated his business off campus, and in 1969, the newly revived UW women's rowing program took over the Shell House.

-In 1974 and again in 2018, the old Shell House was designated as a landmark by Seattle's Landmarks Preservation Board.
+In 2018, the ASUW Shell House was designated as a landmark by Seattle's Landmarks Preservation Board.
 It was also listed on the National Register of Historic Places in 1975.
+It was the first Seattle Landmark on the University of Washington Campus.

 After canoe rentals transferred to the Waterfront Activities Center in 1976, the building was left dormant and unused.
 It wasn't until the release of The Boys in the Boat and a campaign by the University's Recreation department in 2018 that the Shell House became recognized by the public for its rich history.
 UW currently offers "Boys of '36" tours of both the ASUW Shell House and the Conibear Shellhouse.

 The University set in motion its efforts to renovate the ASUW Shell House by 2021 and "bring long overdue attention to [the] entire waterfront."